 I find myself very lucky to have the ability to easily grasp both Math and Physics related concepts.
 This has helped to give me many opportunities tutoring both my peers and students in grades 1st - 12th.
 In addition to working for a certified tutoring company (Mathnasiuim), my previous experience included private sessions working with acquaintances from the schools I have attended.
 I also have had the opportunity to help students with standardize testing in all subjects because I find myself very familiar with the strategies that many tutoring companies attempt to teach.
 Currently, I am an Aerospace Engineering major at the University of Notre Dame and looking to help students improve their grades and tests scores while enjoying the experience.
 I tutor a variety of subjects and strive for my students to feel extremely confident about their area of study after each session.

-University of Notre Dame - BS, Aerospace Engineering
+Undergraduate Degree: University of Notre Dame - Bachelor of Science, Aerospace Engineering

 ACT Composite: 34